Morphological Fingerprints of Forbush Decreases and Their Relation to Geomagnetic Storm Severity: Methods

 For each Forbush decrease (FD) event, a common analysis window is extracted from multi-station NMDB count-rate records and arranged into a time-aligned matrix $X \in \mathbb{R}^{T \times N}$, where $T$ is the number of time samples and $N$ is the number of stations available for that event.

-A complementary missing-data treatments is considered to assess robustness. (i) Coverage filtering: stations whose fraction of missing values within the event window exceeds a fixed threshold $\tau=0.5$ are excluded, and subsequent computations operate on the retained station set. (ii) Imputation: missing samples in $X$ are imputed using an iterative multivariate scheme with a KNN ($k=2$) regressor as the base estimator (Iterative Imputation), producing a complete matrix prior to distance estimation.
-These two treatments define alternative event representations and are treated as part of the pre-defined pipeline grid.
+{Count-rate records are used at hourly resolution, consistent with the temporal scale of Forbush decrease dynamics.
+Where stations provide only minute-resolution data, hourly rates are obtained by averaging, which both reduces statistical noise and allows the inclusion of additional stations that report only at hourly cadence.} A complementary missing-data treatments is considered to assess robustness. (i) Coverage filtering: stations whose fraction of missing values within the event window exceeds a fixed threshold $\tau=0.5$ are excluded, and subsequent computations operate on the retained station set. (ii) Imputation: {missing samples in $X$ are imputed using an iterative multivariate scheme with a $k$-nearest neighbours ($k$-NN, $k=2$) regressor as the base estimator \citep{van2011mice, pedregosa2011scikit}, producing a complete matrix prior to distance estimation.} These two treatments define alternative event representations and are treated as part of the pre-defined pipeline grid.